 In 2014 and 2015, Ambev received tax assessments from the Brazilian federal tax authorities relating to IPI excise tax allegedly due over remittances of manufactured goods to related factories.
-The cases are being challenged at both the administrative and judicial levels of the Courts.
-Ambev management estimates the possible losses related to these assessments to be approximately R\$1.6 billion (USD 0.4 billion) as of 30 September 2018.
+The cases are being challenged at both the administrative and judicial levels of the courts.
+Ambev management estimates the possible losses related to these assessments to be approximately R\$1.7 billion (USD 0.4 billion) as of 30 June 2019.
 Ambev has not recorded any provision in connection with these assessments.

-Over the years, Ambev has received tax assessments relating to alleged ICMS value added tax differences that some Brazilian states consider due in the tax substitution system in cases where the price of the products sold by Ambev is close to or above the fixed price table basis established by such states, and in cases which the state tax authorities understand that the calculation basis should be based on a value-added percentage over the actual prices and not the fixed table price.
-Ambev is currently challenging those charges before the court.
+Over the years, Ambev has received tax assessments relating to alleged ICMS value added tax differences that some Brazilian states consider due in the tax substitution system in cases where the price of products sold by Ambev is close to or above the fixed price table basis established by such states, and in cases which the state tax authorities understand that the calculation basis should be based on a value-added percentage over the actual prices and not the fixed table price.
+Ambev is currently challenging those charges before the courts at both the administrative and judicial levels.
+Ambev management estimates the total possible loss related to this issue to be approximately R\$8.0 billion (USD 2.1 billion) as of 30 June 2019.
+Ambev has recorded provisions in the total amount of R\$8 million (USD 2 million) in relation to certain proceedings for which it considers the chances of loss to be probable due to specific procedural issues.

 Among other similar cases, the company received three assessments issued by the State of Minas Gerais in the original amount of R\$1.4 billion (USD 0.4 billion).
-In the first quarter of 2018, the Upper House of the Administrative Tax Court of the State of Minas Gerais ruled unfavourably to Ambev on these three cases.
-The State of Minas Gerais filed Tax Foreclosures to charge the amounts discussed in these three cases and Ambev filed defences at judicial courts.
-In 2017, Ambev received additional assessments from the State of Rio de Janeiro which originally amounted to R\$0.9 billion (USD 0.2 billion).
-Ambev appealed the tax assessments and now awaits decisions by the Administrative Courts.
-Ambev management estimates the amount related to this issue to be approximately R\$7.0 billion (USD 1.8 billion) as of 30 September 2018, classified as a possible loss and, therefore, for which the Issuer has made no provision.
-The Issuer has recorded provisions in the total amount of R\$8 million (USD 2 million) for proceedings where it considers the chances of loss to be probable, considering specific procedural issues.
+In the first quarter of 2018, the Upper House of the Administrative Tax Court of the State of Minas Gerais ruled against Ambev in these three cases.
+The State of Minas Gerais filed judicial claims in these three cases and Ambev filed defences in the judicial courts.
+In 2018, Ambev also received assessments from the State of Rio de Janeiro in the amount of R\$0.9 billion (USD 0.2 billion).
+Ambev is defending against these tax assessments and now awaits the decisions from the relevant administrative courts.
+Ambev management estimates the amount related to this issue to be approximately R\$7.7 billion (USD 2.0 billion) as of 31 December 2018, classified as a possible loss and, therefore, for which Ambev has made no provision.
+Ambev has recorded provisions in the total amount of R\$8 million (USD 2 million) for proceedings where it considers the chances of loss to be probable, considering specific procedural issues.